varletjs/rattail/docs/getting-started.md

 console.log(isString('rattail'))
 ```

+### Skills

+We provide [Agent Skills](https://github.com/varletjs/skills) for the Rattail ecosystem.
+By installing these skills, AI coding assistants can better understand and use `Rattail` and its related tools, helping you write code more efficiently.

 ### Why not Lodash?

 `Rattail` is not a replacement for [Lodash](https://lodash.com/) nor a functional programming solution.
 Rattail aims to provide practical tools for more application scenarios.